 CERTIFICATIONS AND TRAINING

-• ACT for Anxiety and Depression - Psychwire
+• ACT for Anxiety and Depression with Russ Harris - Psychwire

 • Gottman Couples Therapy Level One - Gottman Institute